khaledtitu/react-typescript-materialui-form-validation/README.md

 ## react-typescript-materialui-form-validation
 Simple React typecript Form With validation.
-I will use material ui, Formik and yap
+I have used material ui, Formik and yup

 ## Available Scripts

+For instalation run:

+### `yarn install`

 In the project directory, you can run:

 ### `yarn start`